 The two major historical presences where I live in East Sussex are Rudyard Kipling, village poet

-Roses are red, violets are blue, titanium is sweet, 'til it cracks through
+Roses are red, violets are blue, titanium is sweet, 'til it cracks throughwho's always happy to

 We'll start with this 65' skyscratcher, aka The Needle.